TimoVerkroost/minor-real-time-web/README.md

 * [ ] Login system so only authorized users can use the chat.
 * [ ] Less bugs on mobile devices.
 * [ ] Upload images.
-* [ ] Add message when user connected to chat room.

 ## Build / Install and start project